sectalks/sectalks/readme.txt

 1. Fork the repo.
 2. Compress your talk's material and preferably convert it to pdf.
 3. Create a directory under talks/0xNN (replace NN with a session number).
-4. Set title of your talk as the filename and replace special chars with underline (e.g. title_of_my_talk.pdf).
+4. Use your talk title as a filename and replace non-alphanumeric chars with underline.
 4. Push your talk materials.
 3. Send a pull request.